 Before we discuss the value related to a semi-truck accident claim, it is even more important to realize that your accident with a semi-truck is entirely different than if you had been struck by another passenger-style vehicle, e.g., a car, pickup truck, motorcycle, etc.

 Whether it be a semi-truck, a garbage truck, or other business-related vehicle, it's likely that you will be dealing with one or more "commercial policies."
 These policies are mandated by the Federal Motor Carrier Administration (FMCSA) and do not follow the same rules as policies that are required for passenger vehicles.

 If the amount of recovery for your semi-truck accident claim was predetermined by the insurance company, then there would be no opportunity for you to plead your case according to your individual circumstances.
-And not allowing Keller & Keller LLP to present your individual case to the insurance company based on its own unique merits could prove disastrous.
+And not allowing a qualified personal injury attorney to present your individual case to the insurance company based on its own unique merits could prove disastrous.

 It's not unreasonable for you to want to know the value of your case shortly following your accident, as thoughts of immediate justice and a pile of hospital bills are likely on your mind.

 However, as time passes, clients soon become thankful that no one placed a price tag on their accident.
 Why is this?

 - the client wasn't fully aware of their total injuries